brenomfviana/set/README.md

 ### About the interpreter

-The interpreter of the set programming language was a work of the Concepts and Paradigms Programming Language course of the Federal University of Rio Grande do Norte (UFRN).
+The interpreter of the set programming language was a homework of the Concepts and Paradigms Programming Language course of the Federal University of Rio Grande do Norte (UFRN).
 The interpreter was developed using the Haskell language.
+We used Alex to generate the Haskell lexical analyzer for our language and we used the Parsec library to implement the parser and the interpreter.

+#### Compiling

+To compile the interpreter use the ```make.sh``` file.

+#### Running a program

+To run a set program use the following command:

+	./set <file-name>

-### Learning
+## Learning

 A set program has the following structure: